-FIG. 9 is an exemplary form indicating a buyer's request; and
+FIG. 9 is an exemplary form indicating a buyer's request;

-FIG. 10 is an exemplary message transmitted from the 45 central traffic station to a buyer or a vendor.
+FIG. 10 is an exemplary message transmitted from the

 DETAILED DESCRIPTION OF THE PREFERRED EMBODIMENTS

 As indicated above, a significant aspect of the scheduling and routing system of the present invention is based on recognizing that a dial-up public telephone system may be effectively utilized for visual communication and conferences between a plurality of remote locations regulated and controlled by a central traffic control station.
 More specifically, it has been recognized that for an effective communication traffic control system, dial-up voice quality lines, such as standard analog or digital lines, may be employed variously in conjunction with videophone equipment, computer facilities (personal computers (PCs) with video capabilities) and various forms of telephonic equipment as voice generators, auto dialers and D-channel or in-band signalling apparatus.